oatlog/oatlog/doc/report/main.typ

 they can not efficiently deduplicate multiple identical consumers of different inputs, such as
 $f(g(x))$ and $f(h(x))$.
 This is problematic when exploring local rewrites for optimization or theorem proving purposes as these activities will create many similar expressions.

+#TODO[Alejandro: confusing sentence "it makes sense to instead introduce a notion of e-classes of equal e-nodes that e-nodes refer to rather than referring to other e-nodes directly."]

+#TODO[e-classes instead of e-class]

 One could address the deduplication problem by introducing a function-like abstraction, but this would still require some at least constant-sized top-level bookkeeping per expression.
 In the